psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 "Axe porridge?
 Who ever heard the like!"

 "I wil show you how to make it.
-Just give me a pot.’*
+Just give me a pot."

 The old woman brought a pot, and the soldier washed the axe, put it in the pot, and filling the pot with water, placed it on the fire.